fabricepallaud/timelog/README.md

 #### How to use the demo:

-1. Sign up with a correctly formatted email address (can be fake) and a password (6 characters minimum)
+1. Sign up instantly - in a single step - with a correctly formatted email address (can be fake) + a password (6 characters minimum)
 2. Create time entries, rows and navigate rows.
 You can also navigate projects on the "Projects" page.